 - -1 Negative mark for each incorrect answer

-- No negative marking for unanswered questions.
+- No negative markings for unanswered questions.

-Avoid Guessing the Answers
+- Avoid Guessing the Answers

-Be Careful while Solving on Rough Sheets
+- Be Careful while Solving on Rough Sheets

-Read the Questions Correctly
+- Read the Questions Correctly

 It was found that candidates waste their time by looking around themselves.
 It leads to disruption in their concentration and diverts their mind.
-Due to this, the candidates end up with a wrong answer at the end.
+Due to this, the candidates end up with a wrong answer in the end.

-Avoid Last Minute Answers
+- Avoid Last-Minute Answers

-Solve the Easy Questions First
+- Solve the Easy Questions First

-Click the Right Option
+- Mark the Right Option